zooniverse/lita/README.md

 1. `docker-compose build` to build the local image for development

-2. `docker-compose run -T --rm --entrypoint="bundle exec rspec" lita`
+2. `docker-compose run -T --rm lita bundle exec rspec`

 Alternatively get a console to interactively run code / debug tests

-1. `docker-compose run --rm --entrypoint="/bin/bash" lita` to launch a bash shell in the container
+1. `docker-compose run --rm lita bash` to launch a bash shell in the container

 2. `bundle exec rspec` to run tests from the container